juanmanuelromeraferrio/angular-fade-image-loading/README.md

 # Angular Fade Image Loading
 ======
-> This is a directive for AngularJS to show a progressive image loading like Medium of Instagram does.
+> This is a directive for AngularJS to show a progressive image loading as Medium of Instagram does.

 # Demo
 [Live demo on CodePen](https://codepen.io/juanmanuelromera/pen/bgovEV)

 # Usage
-We just inject the `ngFadeImgLoading` module and add the directive file to to your `html` files.
+We injected the `ngFadeImgLoading` module and added the directive file to your `html` files.

 ### Angular
 ```js